Documentation

 Admiral onboarding screen

-Screenshot: The Admiral onboarding screen showing the welcome greeting and setup steps.
+Screenshot: The Admiral onboarding window with the welcome greeting and the Get Started button.

 Admiral uses a three-panel layout designed to keep everything you need visible at once - your projects, your conversations, and your code.